vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 To decrypt this message using your private key:
 1. Save the encrypted message: `nano message.asc` (paste the entire PGP message and save the file, Ctrl+O, Enter, Ctrl+X)
-2. Decrypt the message: `gpg --decrypt --local-user Fingerprint message.asc` (replace the `Fingerprint` with the actual fingerprint)
+2. Decrypt the message: `gpg --decrypt message.asc` (the PGP-encrypted message includes metadata showing which recipient key it was encrypted to; GPG then scans your keyring to find the matching private key needed to decrypt it)
 3. A successful decryption will look like:
 ```
 gpg: encrypted with rsa4096 key, ID ABCD1234....